Welcome to Nature Beads. 🌈 Trading things I love, create and gather from around the world!

 I was lucky to sell something from time to time and I happily run to the closet to dig out a dusty box with all my goods.
 In March of 2008, my beads landed the cover of BeadStyle Magazine and the business grew overnight!
 I went back to South America, met great artisans and started developing a line of natural beads.
 “Tagua nut Beads” were not very popular back then, but after the magazine the demand was so great we could not fulfill our orders.
 Our artisans and I continued testing, cutting and dyeing pieces until we finally got the science of making beads figured out.

-When I joined Etsy in June 2008, I was happy to find a place I could be inspired and learn.
 It took me a while to get it going, but thanks to Google translate I was able to list my products.
 It made me so happy, I felt I could rule the world with my broken English.
-We have been featured in different magazines, our Etsy shop never stops growing and it has become my full time job.
+We have been featured in different magazines, our Etsy shop never stops growing and it has become my full-time job.
 Etsy has given me the opportunity to learn from my cough, to get inspired, to grow and see things differently.
 The world has so much to give and I hope to be able to share as much as I can in this lifetime.
-In our journey, David has discovered his artist side as well.
-He is truly a magician and is able to provide our shop with cabochons, rocks and leather straps.
-He cuts, tool, dye and polish all the rocks and leather straps by hand.
+In our journey, David has discovered his artistic side as well.
+He is truly a magician and is able to provide our shop with cabochons, rocks, and leather straps.
+He cuts, tool, dye, and polish all the rocks and leather straps by hand.